munderwoods/XMPlayer/README.md

 # XMPlayer

 This is a simple in-browser player for XM files ONLY.
 XM is a format used for chiptune music classically composed in the FastTracker 2 sequencer.
-MilkeyTracker is a good modern alternative. http://milkytracker.titandemo.org/
+MilkyTracker is a good modern alternative. http://milkytracker.titandemo.org/

 This uses the ft2 library which was reverse-engineered by a1k0n.